janet-lang/janet/README.md

 ### Meson

 Janet also has a build file for [Meson](https://mesonbuild.com/), a cross platform build system.
+Although Meson has a python dependency, Meson is a very complete build system that is maybe more convenient and flexible for integrating into existing pipelines.
-This is not currently the main supported build system, but should work on any system that supports meson.
-Meson also provides much better IDE integration than Make or batch files.
+Meson also provides much better IDE integration than Make or batch files, as well as support for cross compilation.

 ## Installation